gabocas/gabocas.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I study the healthy brain through non-invasive multimodal neuroimaging techniques to uncover the complex relationships among its anatomical, functional, metabolic, and molecular characteristics.
-I amcurrently Senior Scientist in the [Neuroenergetics Lab](https://valentinriedl.de/) at the [Institute of Neuroradiology](https://www.neuroradiologie.uk-erlangen.de) from [Uniklinikum Erlangen](https://www.uk-erlangen.de) and Medical Imaging Scientific Consultant in the Biosciences group of [SURA](https://www.sura.co/web/ayudas-diagnosticas).
+I am currently Senior Scientist in the [Neuroenergetics Lab](https://valentinriedl.de/) at the [Institute of Neuroradiology](https://www.neuroradiologie.uk-erlangen.de) from [Uniklinikum Erlangen](https://www.uk-erlangen.de) and Medical Imaging Scientific Consultant in the Biosciences group of [SURA](https://www.sura.co/web/ayudas-diagnosticas).